 The Engineers Mobility Forum (EMF) agreement, which is also commonly known as a multi-national agreement between engineering organizations, and universities.
-The problem arose when engineering students would transfer to different schools located in different countries.
+The problem arose when engineering students would transfer to different schools located in the various countries.
 After completing the move, they would learn they would have to start their studies from the beginning of the course work.
 The reason?
 The new school they transferred to did not "recognize" the previous studies.
-This was particularly harsh for students from India.
+This old way of looking at classes taken at different, top universities was especially harsh for students from India.

 The solution was rather simple, in the member jurisdictions of the EMF which creates the framework for the establishment of an international standard of competence for professional engineering, the agreement was set.
 Each member organization was empowered to establish a section of the International Professional Engineers Register (IPFR).

 The standard of competence in the area of engineering applied is the same as for the APEC Engineer agreement.
-It should be expressly understood that most, if not all, of the APEC agreement members are also members of the EMF agreement.
+It should be expressly understood that most, if not all, of the APEC agreement members, are also members of the EMF accord.
 The EMF agreement is a global agreement, which carries significantly more weight.
-This occurred so countries such as the United Kingdom, Ireland and South Africa have become members of EMF even though they cannot join the APEC agreement.
-This is a key measure in the engineering field.
+This ruling occurred so countries such as the United Kingdom, Ireland, and South Africa have become members of EMF even though they cannot join the APEC agreement.
+This change is a key measure in the engineering field.

 Most do not know that two days after the signing of the Sidney Accord, representatives of engineering organizations in eleven countries signed the Engineers Mobility Forum (EMF) Agreement.

 Signatories: The original signatories included all those who signed the Washington Accord, in addition to Japan, Korea, and Malaysia.
 The original organizations represented are the following: